 Certified Field Botanist

-The Field Botanist is competence in identifying native and naturalized plants found in California, and is able to use appropriate field survey methods and protocols that satisfy documentation and assessment requirements.
+The Field Botanist is competent in identifying native and naturalized plants found in California, and is able to use appropriate field survey methods and protocols that satisfy documentation and assessment requirements.
 They can identify the dominant and characteristic plants that compose the California flora and know how to identify those native and naturalized species that they may not be able to identify on sight.
 They have a good grasp of botanical terminology and know how to conduct field surveys and map plant occurrences and populations that are necessary for laboratory analyses and/or impact assessments.
 They can also monitor plant populations during and after construction, and perform monitoring of mitigation implementation (during and afterwards).
 The Certified Field Botanist knows how to characterize the botanical resources of a site and record their findings.

 Certified Consulting Botanist